rhysjj111/invoice_dashboard_cont./README.md

 - There is a 4 column table in invoice_list.html and customer_list.html, this posed a problem for mobile.
 I got around this by condesing the information into one column for mobile and showing the full table for large screens and above.

+- I wanted to use Django choices field in a couple of the models and wanted to use the most up to date version of doing this.
+An article on [Stack Overflow](https://stackoverflow.com/questions/63418135/using-choices-in-a-field-in-django-models) gave me a few ways to go about it (new and old) and I went with the most recent way using built in Django feature IntegerChoices.

 -

 #### JS